 If you have less than 10 students in your group, we recommend choosing a self-guided visit to the museum.

 Group size limits vary by program type:

 - Early Learners: 60 students max; groups over 30 will be divided in half during your program.

 - Elementary and Middle School: 105 students max; will be divided into groups of 35 max for activity rotations.

 How many chaperones do you recommend we bring?

 We request a minimum of one (1) chaperone for every seven (7) students participating in the program.
 Chaperones are admitted free to the museum with your group.
 Chaperones must stay with their assigned student group during the visit.

 What should we bring with us for our field trip?

 Groups do not need to bring anything on their field trip.
 Please leave valuables, backpacks, and other unnecessary belongings at home.
-Backpacks are not allowed in the galleries (with the exception of chaperones carrying medical supplies).
+Food, drinks, and backpacks are not allowed in the galleries (with the exception of chaperones carrying medical supplies).
 The Burke can provide a bin to store coats and food during the visit, but does not have secured storage space on-site and is not responsible for lost or stolen items.

 Is there an indoor place to sit and eat?

 Unfortunately the Burke doesn’t have dedicated indoor space for groups to eat lunch, and food and drink is not permitted in the galleries.
 It is recommended that groups eat lunch at school if possible.